You are viewing a story from harrypotterfanfiction.com

 For the rest of their visit at Diagon Alley, Hermione worriedly looking at Harry.
 They got everything they needed and Harry, who always liked to keep his promises, got Hermione a magical bracelet, which changed mood and colour to match whatever outfit she was wearing, from the market stall outside the main shops.

-It looked like hard work for her but, eventually, she agreed to keeping it a secret.
+It looked like hard work for her but, eventually, she agreed to keep it a secret.
 "But, if it happens again."
 She nagged.

 "Yes, if it happens again, you can tell someone."
 He agreed.